ankane/searchkick/README.md

 #### Here’s how to make it work with Rails

-First, add a controller action.
+First, add a route and controller action.

 ```ruby
 # app/controllers/cities_controller.rb